Avik-creator/ai_cli/README.md

   <img src="./Agentic.png" alt="agentic CLI" width="600" />
 </div>

 An agentic CLI tool powered by Vercel AI SDK and AI Gateway that combines web search, PR reviews, code generation, and command execution into an intelligent development assistant.
 Access 100+ AI models from OpenAI, Anthropic, Google, xAI, and more through a single API key.
+There can be some errors.
+If you find any please report them in the issues in Github.

 ## Features